 Aanandhan – Sachu

 The basic story line in the film “Veerathirumagan” was about a romance between a Princess and a valiant commoner.
 The lead roles were played by C.L.
 Aanandhan and Kumari Sachu whose real name was Saraswathi.
 This was Aanandhan’s second film as lead actor after “Vijayapuri Veeran”.
-As for Sachu who had acted as a young girl in several earlier films, “Veerathirumagan” was the movie which starred her first as heroine.The film was the maiden directorial venture of the great A. C. Trilokchander who passed away last week at the age of 86.Trilokchander wrote the screenplay also for “Veerathirumagan”.
+As for Sachu who had acted as a young girl in several earlier films, “Veerathirumagan” was the movie which starred her first as heroine.The film was the maiden directorial venture of the great A. C. Trilokchander who passed away in 2016 at the age of 86.Trilokchander wrote the screenplay also for “Veerathirumagan”.
 The dialogues were written by Aaroordas.

 A.C.Trilokchander whose full name was Arcot Chengalvaraya mudaliyar Trilokchander had a masters degree in economics.
 The six foor three inches tall Trilokchander had written the story and screenplay for “Vijayapuri Veeran”produced and directed by Joseph Thaliath of Citadel Studios.
 Trilokchander who worked as an assistant director on the film had adapted the story on “The Three Musketeers” by alexander Dumas.
 Vijayapuri Veeran was very successful at the box office.
 It was then that the actor S. A. Asokan introduced Trilokchander to AVM Saravanan of AVM Studios.
 Trilokchander had written the story – screenplay for “Veerathirumagan”.Saravanan liked it and wanted Trilokchander himself to direct it.